IPGO: Indirect Prompt Gradient Optimization for Text-to-Image Model Prompt Finetuning

 TL;DR: We propose IPGO, a new parameter-efficient framework for image optimization on T2I diffusion models.

 Abstract: Text-to-Image (T2I) Diffusion models have become the state-of-the-art for image generation, yet they often fail to align with specific reward criteria such as aesthetics or human preference.
-We propose Indirect Prompt Gradient Optimization (IPGO), a novel and parameter-efficient framework that enhances prompt embeddings by injecting a few learnable text embeddings as prefix and suffix around the original prompt embeddings.
-IPGO leverages low-rank approximation and rotation, while enforcing range, orthonormality, and conformity to ensure stability.
-We evaluate IPGO against six baseline methods under prompt-wise training with three reward models targeting image aesthetics, image-text alignment, and human preferences across three datasets of varying prompt complexity.
-The results show that, despite using only a single NVIDIA L4 GPU and over 250 times fewer parameters, IPGO consistently outperforms all baselines over strong competitors such as DRaFT-1 and TextCraftor.
-Ablation studies further highlight the contributions of each IPGO component and optimization constraint, while additional experiments demonstrate IPGO's adaptability across various T2I diffusion models.
+We propose Indirect Prompt Gradient Optimization (IPGO), a novel model-independent framework that enhances prompt embeddings by injecting learnable text embeddings as prefix and suffix around the original prompt embeddings.
+IPGO leverages reduced-rank approximation and rotation, while enforcing range and orthonormality constraints and a conformity penalty to ensure stability and mitigate reward hacking.
+We evaluate IPGO against six baseline methods under single-prompt optimization with three reward models targeting image-text alignment, image aesthetics, and human preferences across three datasets of varying prompt complexity.
+The results show that IPGO consistently outperforms all baselines over strong competitors such as DRaFT-1 and TextCraftor.
+We investigate and mitigate reward hacking, in particular for aesthetics.
+Ablation studies further highlight the contributions of each IPGO component, while additional experiments demonstrate IPGO's application to various T2I diffusion models.

 Primary Area: generative models